 Stablecoins have matured into key pillars of the global financial system.
 Their use now extends far beyond crypto exchanges into sectors like international finance, e-commerce, and real-world asset settlement.

-Cross-Border Payments & Remittances
+- Cross-Border Payments & Remittances

 Stablecoins offer a faster, cheaper alternative to traditional remittance systems, which average 6.6% in fees.
 Platforms like Bitso in Latin America now process millions in stablecoin-based transfers monthly.
 Transactions settle in minutes, 24/7—even on holidays.

-DeFi Lending, Staking & Liquidity
+- DeFi Lending, Staking & Liquidity

 Stablecoins power the entire decentralized finance ecosystem.
 Users lend, borrow, and farm yield using stablecoins as collateral or base assets.
 Their consistent value makes them essential for liquidity pools and risk-managed strategies on platforms like Aave, Compound, and Curve.

-Trading & Market Hedging
+- Trading & Market Hedging

 With over 80% of exchange volume involving stablecoins, they are a critical hedge during market volatility.
 Traders move into USDT or USDC to preserve value without cashing out to fiat.

-E-commerce & Merchant Payments
+- E-commerce & Merchant Payments

 Stablecoins are gaining traction as a payment method.
 Shopify now supports USDC via Coinbase, while Amazon and Walmart are exploring their own stablecoin launches.
 Compared to credit card fees of up to 3.5%, stablecoin payment networks offer ultra-low fees under 0.1%.

-Financial Access in Unbanked Regions
+- Financial Access in Unbanked Regions

 An estimated 25% of the global population lacks access to banking.
 With just a smartphone and internet connection, users in regions facing inflation or limited banking services can store value and participate in global finance via stablecoins.

-Tokenized Asset Settlement
+- Tokenized Asset Settlement

 Stablecoins are crucial for settling tokenized real-world assets (RWAs), such as tokenized treasuries.
 BlackRock’s BUIDL Token has over $1 billion in assets.
 The tokenized treasuries market now exceeds $4.2 billion, marking a shift toward institutional-grade blockchain finance.

-How Stablecoin Adoption Could Indirectly Drive U.S. Debt Demand
+How Stablecoins Could Drive U.S. Debt Demand

 The rapid expansion of stablecoins is doing more than transforming payments and DeFi—it’s quietly reshaping global capital flows and amplifying demand for U.S. government debt.